Jen Rubio to tell us the secrets behind Away’s success at Disrupt Berlin – TechCrunch

 Earlier this year, the startup raised a $100 million round at a $1.4 billion valuation.
 Back in 2018, Away even said that it was already profitable.

 Jen Rubio has been instrumental to Away’s success.
 She was the head of social media at Warby Parker when she thought about building Away.
-And I’m sure she has many tips for the next-generation of direct-to-consumer entrepreneurs.
+And I’m sure she has many tips for the next generation of direct-to-consumer entrepreneurs.

 Buy your ticket to Disrupt Berlin to listen to this discussion — and many others.
 The conference will take place December 11-12.